Microscopic Traffic Models, Accidents, and Insurance Losses: Introduction

 The main contributions of this paper are: \begin{enumerate} \item We develop a powerful methodological framework to generate accident data based on microscopic traffic models in analogy to the concept of digital twins. \item Specifically, we construct an implementation based on the state-of-the-art open-source traffic simulator SUMO and illustrate the potential of the approach in comprehensive case studies. \item Structurally, we characterize the total loss distribution approximatively as a mean-variance mixture.
-This also yields alternative valuation procedures. \item Based on Stein's method, we obtain a correction term in the valuation, derived from the results of \textcite{kj2009}, which enables surprisingly accurate pricing of insurance contracts. \end{enumerate}
+This also yields alternative valuation procedures.
+These results hold for general microscopic traffic models; SUMO is used in case studies to illustrate the findings. \item Based on Stein's method, we obtain a correction term in the valuation, derived from the results of \textcite{kj2009}, which enables surprisingly accurate pricing of insurance contracts. \end{enumerate}